-

 For a deeper dive into what your receipt should include and why it matters so much, you can learn more by understanding Goodwill donation receipts and how they fit into your overall tax strategy.
 This knowledge, paired with the right tools, empowers you to claim your deductions with total confidence, ensuring you get back every dollar you deserve.

-It’s easy to make these mistakes when you’re just relying on memory, scribbled notes, and a shoebox full of receipts.
+It’s easy to make valuation mistakes when you’re relying on memory, scribbled notes, and a shoebox full of receipts.
 A structured, systematic approach is your best defense against leaving money on the table.

-This is exactly where a dedicated tool can be a game-changer.
-DeductAble helps you avoid these common traps by design.
-It walks you through photographing each item, assigning a condition, and selecting an IRS-compliant value, creating a detailed, time-stamped log as you go.
+This is where a dedicated tool can be a game-changer.
+DeductAble helps you avoid the common traps by design.
+It walks you through photographing each item, assigning a condition, and selecting a defensible resale-based value, preserving your donor-side itemized support; pair it with the charity’s contemporaneous written acknowledgment for any single donation of $250 or more.

 Putting It All Together: From Clutter to Deductions